 Step 03: Uncheck ‘Smart Connect’. i.e. Disable Smart Connect Feature.

 About Smart Connect: TP-Link Smart Connect allows the router to automatically assign connected devices to the Wi-Fi band that provides the fastest speed.
-By balancing the load and assigning devices to the most appropriate band, Smart Connect can reduce delays and interruptions.
-But I noticed that it somehow conflict with Mac’s stable Wi-Fi connectivity so it is better to disable it.
+Smart Connect can reduce delays and interruptions by balancing the load and assigning devices to the most appropriate band.
+But I noticed that it somehow conflicts with Mac’s stable Wi-Fi connectivity, so it is better to disable it.

 Step 04: Now change the ‘Wireless Mode’ for 2.4GHz to ‘n’ only